 The answer is — because of Emperor Napoleon III and his city planner Baron Haussmann.
 In the massive renovations of Paris that took place in the 19th century Haussmann not only razed buildings, ploughed through broad boulevards, and created the modern sewer system, he also created and revamped parks throughout the city.

 To the west, in the Bois de Boulogne where the emperor had his hunting lodge, Haussmann created an artificial waterfall fed by the springs of Passy.
 It's still there today and the modest hunting lodge has become one of our fave restaurants, La Grande Cascade, named after the waterfall itself.

-Still at it, Haussmann created an entirely new park in the northeast of Paris, Buttes Chaumont, built in a limestone quarry and brought back to a verdant greenness by dumping in the tons of horse manure produced in Paris every day.
-Not only is there another waterall there, but also a lake and a suspension bridge.
-It's a wonderful park to visit an a great place for kids.
+Still at it, Haussmann created an entirely new park in the northeast of Paris, Buttes Chaumont, built in a former limestone quarry and brought back to a verdant greenness by dumping in the tons of horse manure produced in Paris every day.
+Not only is there another waterfall there, but also a lake and a suspension bridge.
+It's a wonderful park to visit and a great place for kids to run around.